Richard Price Rummonds

-Richard Price Rummonds (also known as Richard-Gabriel Price Rummonds), one of the foremost handpress printers of the late twentieth century, is also an author, publisher, typographer, and historian of printing.
+Richard Price Rummonds (also known as Richard-Gabriel Price Rummonds), one of the foremost handpress printers of the late twentieth century, was also an author, publisher, typographer, and historian of printing.
 His two books on nineteenth-century printing, Printing on the Iron Handpress and Nineteenth-Century Printing Practices and the Iron Handpress, comprehensively describe the history, operation and merits of the iron handpress.
+Rummonds died in Bainbridge Island, Washington, on August 23, 2024 at the age of 93.

 Early life and education

 Born on April 26, 1931, in Long Beach, California, Rummonds was raised in Sacramento, California.
 He attended Syracuse University in 1949–1950, in the School of Fine Arts, with the intention of majoring in set and costume design and the University of California at Berkeley intermittently between 1950 and 1954, where he majored in English and Creative Writing.
 During this period he was on the staff of Occident, the student literary magazine, of which he became the editor for the Spring 1954 issue.